elemental/Elemental/src/blas-like/README.md

-### Current directory
+### `src/blas-like`

-This is the root of Elemental's `src/blas-like` folder, which contains Elemental's source files for BLAS-like routines.
+This folder contains Elemental's source files for BLAS-like routines.
 In addition to the files:

 -  `Trr2k.cpp`: the high-level interface to rank-2k triangular updates
 -  `Trrk.cpp`: the high-level interface to rank-k triangular updates